OfWolfAndMan/CCIE-Lab-Automation/README.md

 **New in this release:**

-- Initial attempts at multithreading functions (First function being the one for pulling BGP ASNs)
+- Initial attempts at multithreading functions (Currently supported for scenario configs and pulling BGP ASNs)

 **(Potential) Future Development:**